f4exb/sdrangel/plugins/channelrx/freqscanner/readme.md

 <h3>2: Minimum frequency shift from center frequency of reception for channel</h3>

 Use the wheels of keyboard to adjust the minimim frequency shift in Hz from the center frequency of reception for the channel (1).

-Left click on a digit sets the cursor position at this digit.
-Right click on a digit sets all digits on the right to zero.
-This effectively floors value at the digit position.
-Wheels are moved with the mousewheel while pointing at the wheel or by selecting the wheel with the left mouse click and using the keyboard arrows.
-Pressing shift simultaneously moves digit by 5 and pressing control moves it by 2.
+This setting is typically used to avoid having the channel (1) centered at DC, which can be problematic for some demodulators used with SDRs with a DC spike.

 <h3>3: Active frequency power</h3>